 Solar installation scheme for organisations 2026 to 2027

 We are looking into supporting solar photovoltaic and battery storage installations on selected buildings using council or community funding.
-This funding could allow you to get an installation with no upfront cost.
+This funding could allow you to get an installation with no upfront or maintenance costs.

 We want to find suitable buildings in the borough to take part in this scheme.